 });

 This endpoint uses a simple SQL query to fetch the most recent pools.
-The LIMIT 10 clause ensures we don’t return too much data at once.
-In a production environment, you might want to add pagination and filtering options.
+The LIMIT 10 clause keeps the response small.
+In a production environment, consider adding pagination and filtering.

 Adding the Owner Changed Endpoint